mattbimpson/kubernetes/creating-a-deployment.md

 "Microk8s ctr images ls | grep hello-api"

-### 4) Create your kube config file
+### 4) Apply the kube deployment config

 This file specifies the node setup, which containers should be created from what images, and which ports they should use.

-- "touch config.yaml"
-- Paste the content from deployment.yaml in the root project directory.

-### 5) Apply the kube config

-"microk8s kubectl apply -f config.yaml"
+"microk8s kubectl apply -f deployment.yaml"

-### 6) Expose the deployment as a service
+### 5) Expose the deployment as a service

 "microk8s kubectl expose deployment hello-api-deployment --type=NodePort --port=80 --name=hello-api-service"

+### 6) Verify the deployment
+"microk8s kubectl get all" will display a status report of your running kubernetes cluster, with any deployments & services listed.

+### 7) (Optional) Forward the application ports
+You may need to forward ports from your container port to the application port, in this case from 80 to 3000.

+"sudo microk8s kubectl port-forward deployment.apps/hello-api-deployment 80:3000"